nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![](BackendDiagram/StorageFlow.png)

 The storage component is responsible for storing persistent data to disk.
 This involves objects from all 3 categories of the application.
-The above sequence diagram shows the program flow involving only the `FileManager` component.
+The above sequence diagram shows the program flow involving only the `FileManager` component, other aspects like the callers `Duke`, execution of `Ui` etc are ommitted for simplicity.

 The main process of the program in Duke invokes the `readAll()` function on start-up.
 This reads all the data saved on disk to memory.
 During the program loop, the main process invokes `saveAll()` after every command run.
 This saves the current state of the application to file automatically.